MicrosoftDocs/sql-docs/azure-sql/managed-instance/monitoring-with-dmvs.md

 In some cases, two or more queries may mutually block one another, resulting in a deadlock.

-You can create an Extended Events trace a database in Azure SQL Database to capture deadlock events, then find related queries and their execution plans in Query Store.
-Learn more in [Analyze and prevent deadlocks in Azure SQL Database](analyze-prevent-deadlocks.md).
+You can create an Extended Events trace a database to capture deadlock events, then find related queries and their execution plans in Query Store.

+For Azure SQL Managed Instance, refer to the [Deadlocks](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide#deadlock_tools) of the [Transaction locking and row versioning guide](/sql/relational-databases/sql-server-transaction-locking-and-row-versioning-guide).

 ### Monitoring query plans